Čepkeliai Wilderness, Lithuania

-Wilderness consist of two areas Cepkeliai State Natura Reserve and Musteika Reserve. Čepkeliai Wilderness is located in the south-eastern corner of Lithuania and forms the one ecological complex, representing most valuable ecosystems of wetlands and forests, at the border with Belarus.
+The Wilderness consists of two areas; Cepkeliai State Natura Reserve and Musteika Reserve. Čepkeliai Wilderness is located in the south-eastern corner of Lithuania and forms one ecological complex, representing very valuable ecosystems of wetlands and forests, at the border with Belarus.
 Together with Kotra Landscape Reserve in Belarus it is transboundary wetland Ramsar area.

 During field work in Čepkeliai Wilderness we were surprised by remoteness and size of this area

 We are glad to continue our cooperation. Čepkeliai Wilderness is the largest piece of Wilderness in our country and it fully deserves to be member of the European Wilderness Network.
 We are really proud to contribute to Wilderness conservation in Europe